nicklafferty/craftycody/content/crochet/pattern-review-jenni-s-favorite-chunky-throw-blanket.md

 All this being said, I did run out of yarn before I finished the pattern which made me grumpy.
 I typically crochet quite tight (I try to keep my stitches loose!) so I usually have leftover yarn and a smaller finished project.

 I knew I was running low, so I cut the blanket short and still ran out before finished the border.
+Lesson learned: always buy an extra skein.

 ## Review